Erna Auerbach

-Erna Auerbach (Frankfurt am Main 1897–London 1975) was a German-born artist and art historian best known for her work on artists of the Tudor-era in England.
+Erna Auerbach (1897 – 1975) was a German-born artist and art historian best known for her work on artists of the Tudor-era in England.

 Biography

-She was the daughter of the painter Emma Kehrmann (1867-1958) and her father Ernst (1861-1926) was a College teacher that helped to introduce civics into the curriculum.
+She was the daughter of the painter Emma Kehrmann (1867–1958) and her father Ernst (1861-1926) was a College teacher that helped to introduce civics into the curriculum.

 She studied art history at the universities of Frankfurt, Bonn and Munich, under Rudolf Kautzsch, who supervised her doctorate, and Heinrich Wölfflin.
 While there she was also taught by the philosopher Hans Cornelius, the classical archaeologist Hans Schrader, and Georg Swarzenski, the director of the Städel Art Institute.
 Her doctorate was on German portrait painting in the 16th century, but she trained as a painter after taking her doctorate.
 She attended classes by Johannes Cissarz, and Willi Baumeister and spent time in 1926 in Paris.